 Most days I’m a tea drinker, but on weekends I like to indulge in fancy coffee drinks, whether they’re at a coffee shop or made at home.

-So when Mike and I swung by the super-awesome Publix that’s right by my office for our weekend grocery trip, we picked up a can of Folgers® Coffeehouse Blend coffee.
-It’s a medium-dark roast with a bold, smooth flavor that seemed just right for making my own coffeehouse-style drink at home.
+For this recipe, I used a medium-dark roast coffee with a bold, smooth flavor that seemed just right for making my own coffeehouse-style drink at home.

 Over the years my sweet tooth has diminished, and I always have to order my drinks at a coffee shop with half the usual amount of syrup.
 I like the more European-style subtlety of a nice mocha or latte where it’s just sweet enough to cut any bitterness without leaving your throat feeling sticky.